ashleighrene/ashleighrene/README.md

 ### Lifelong learner with a past in healthcare and foreign language.

 #### I am working on:
+   - Increasing my knowledge of SQL and Tableau.
+   - Creating and Updating data-driven projects for a new portfolio.
    - Building a scrolling portfolio page to showcase my projects.
    - A hangman-style game using characters from Nintendo's Animal Crossing New Horizons.
    - A dynamic online marketplace template using React and API fetch requests.